Medicare Part D Prescription Drug Plans

 Part D Prior Authorization

 Sometimes stand-alone prescription drug plans require prior authorization before they’ll pay for a particular drug.
-Prior authorization usually applies to drugs that have a potential for inappropriate or overuse, safety issues, or a lower-priced drug on the Medicare plan’s formulary.
-If your health care provider doesn’t submit a prior authorization request, or the Medicare insurance company denies the request, you will be responsible for paying the full amount for the prescription.
+Prior authorization usually applies to drugs with the potential for inappropriate or overuse, safety issues, or a lower-priced drug on the Medicare plan’s formulary.
+Suppose your health care provider doesn’t submit a prior authorization request, or the Medicare insurance company denies the request.
+In that case, you will be responsible for paying the full amount for the prescription.

 Help Paying for Medicare Part D Drug Costs